MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 But:
 - Parameter-Efficient Finetuning (PEFT) emerges, e.g. with [LoRA](https://arxiv.org/abs/2106.09685) making sure to only partially expose the model and clamp the rest as needed.
 This approach still works and also makes finetuning a lot cheaper.
-- High-quality base models emerge, requiring more and more specific specific finetuning, making the models more efficient
+- High-quality base models emerge, requiring more and more specific finetuning, making the models more efficient

 ### Default Recommendations